 You are not required to provide us with the plan, however we do request you share the goals with us (even verbally) if you would like us to help you ensure that our therapy adheres to your plan.
 For families who wish to trust us with their plan information, we are more than happy to keep a copy of your plan on file and have an open discussion about how you might like to utilise some of the funds at Kid Link.
 We are not interested in spending or “holding” more than is requested and know priorities can change .
 Regardless of what information you decide to share with us, we hope we will be able to demonstrate through our actions that Kid Link is a practice of integrity and honesty.
 We are happy to amend or change an agreement at any time.
 We are a family centred practice and take this approach seriously.

-We require a minimum of three (3) weeks notice to organise an NDIS report to be written.
+We require a minimum of four (4) weeks to write an NDIS report once an information gathering session has been completed.
 This involves the parent completing our information gathering pre paperwork, a 45 minute face-to-face meeting with the parent/guardian to work together to outline your child’s progress, future needs, and goals, as well as 1 hour for the therapist to write the summary report and relevant recommendations based on the goals you discuss.
 We find this way of compiling reports reduces the time and cost of the report, and produces a high quality summary that we believe gives your child the best chance of receiving a new plan that meets their needs.
 As all of our therapists are fully booked, we rely on cancelled appointments to find time to write these thorough reports.
 We dont believe in rushing or reducing content to have things done quickly as we know poor reports could impact on your child’s plan.
 We thank you for understanding why we require this notice and want you to be aware that your therapist often receives several reports requests every week so we need to make sure we have a fair process for completion.

 NDIS has different types of service types that can be claimed for and are taken into account within your plan.
 These services include: Direct supports (face to face therapy with your child) and non-direct services (non-face-to-face supports such as phone calls or extended written summaries, provider travel, cancellations, reports).
 All of the services and costs will be discussed when completing your schedule of supports.